apache/camel/MIGRATION.md

 The class `ServiceHelper` has been moved from `org.apache.camel.util.ServiceHelper` in the camel-core JAR to `org.apache.camel.support.service.ServiceHelper` and moved to the `camel-api` JAR.

 The class `UnitOfWorkHelper` has been moved from `org.apache.camel.util.UnitOfWorkHelper` in the camel-core JAR to `org.apache.camel.support.UnitOfWorkHelper` and moved to the `camel-support` JAR.

+The class `ThreadPoolRejectedPolicy` has been moved from `org.apache.camel.ThreadPoolRejectedPolicy` to `org.apache.camel.util.concurrent.ThreadPoolRejectedPolicy`.

 #### Idempotent Repositories